Alexandre-Chs/FindmeastreamerV2/README.md

-## Findmeastreamer V2
+## Findmeastreamer - The best way to find and promote streamers

-Working on the new version of Findmeastreamer ! ( https://findmeastreamer.com ) !
+Join our streaming community now and gain visibility easily and for free!
+Every hour, we hold a raffle that showcases a streamer.
+Take the opportunity to discover new talents and support them while having a great time. ( https://findmeastreamer.com ) !